 - 773 318 8963

-I have a relational style, relating to mentees as they are, inviting them to investigate whatever they feel called to explore.
+I have a relational style, relating to people as they are, inviting them to investigate what they feel called to explore.
 I am comfortable with silence, but also enjoy other ways of being in relationship.
 No topic is off-topic and almost nothing is inappropriate to bring up.
-Sessions may include time for gazing, meditation, co-meditation, focusing, as well as lots of time to talk, share and hang out together.
-I see the mentor-mentee relationship as a form of spiritual friendship in which two share the ongoing adventure of the spiritual path.
+Sessions may include time for gazing, meditation, co-meditation, focusing, as well as lots of time to share and explore whatever is up for you.
+I see our relationship as a form of spiritual friendship in which two share the ongoing adventure of the spiritual path.

-My spiritual story begins in early childhood when I had important experiences in nature.
+My spiritual story begins in early childhood when I had important experiences of Spirit in nature.
 I have grown into a nature mystic and love being out in the wilderness.
 I try to go camping whenever I can, either alone or with my wife.
 I have a deep felt-sense of connection to the natural world and love to experience communion with plants, animals, earth, water and sky.
-Out of my love of nature, when it was time for college, I majored in biology, then biochemistry, believing that studying life in the lab would help me discover the mystery of life with a capital “L.”
+Out of my love of nature, when it was time for college, I majored in biology, then biochemistry.
+I was an agnostic and believed that studying life in the lab would help me discover the mystery of life with a capital “L.”

 My spiritual journey has been about awakening and healing.
 Traumas I experienced as a child left imprints on my life and my ability to live easily in the world.
-I have wrestled with anxiety, depression, self-doubt and a lack of basic trust most of my life.
-Looking back, I can see that all my major spiritual experiences have also had a healing aspect.
-Today, I still feel the residue of these challenges, but I can also point to many transformational moments that have fundamentally altered my experience of life.
+I wrestled with anxiety, depression, self-doubt and a lack of basic trust most of my life.
+Looking back, I can see that all my major spiritual experiences have all had a healing aspect.
+My healing continues, but I have experienced countless transformational moments that have fundamentally altered my experience of life.

 My spiritual life has been rich and varied.
 I grew up Methodist but spent most of my first 25 years as an atheist or agnostic.
-I think the modern category of spiritual but not religious, SBNR, would have described me well during that time.
-After a profound early awakening in 1987, I felt called to investigate both contemplative Christianity and Buddhism.
-My interest in Buddhism led me to experience 3 years of residential Korean Zen Buddhist training.
-These days, I feel that I am Buddhist and Christian and something more than either.
+I think the label of spiritual but not religious would have described me well during that time.
+After a profound early awakening in 1987, in which I had a glimpse of nondual awareness, I set out on a spiritual search for enlightenment.
+I was very interested in contemplative Christianity and zen Buddhism.
+My interest in Buddhism led me to investiage the local Zen Buddhist Temple in Ann Arbor, MI, where I was completing a doctorate in biological chemistry.
+I fell in love with zen, and with the community, and ended up moving in and experiencing 3 years of residential Korean Zen Buddhist training.

 Today, I live in the city of Chicago with my wife Claire.
-Here, I’ve learned to cultivate a spiritual life in a large urban environment plagued with poverty, violence and urban decay.
+Here, I’ve learned to cultivate a spiritual life in a large city.
 It’s my experience that awakening does not necessarily require a certain kind of job or environment.
 What it seems to require is a strong intention to awaken and a willingness to creatively cooperate with the awakening process, wherever it may lead.
-If you’re interested in connecting to explore working with me as a Mentor, please contact me today.
-I’m happy to have a short Skype or phone conversation to meet you and learn about your ongoing awakening process.
+If you’re interested in connecting to explore working with me as a teacher, please contact me today.
+I’m happy to schedule a conversation to meet you and discuss how I can support your in your ongoing awakening process.